fivehills/discourse-corpora-resources/readme.md

 # The python scripts

-## In the folder (PDTB2dep) can convert the PDTB annotations into discourse dependency information
+The code in the folder (PDTB2dep) can convert the PDTB annotations into discourse dependency information

 The following is about some possible explorations based on discourse dependency.
 # Theories of discourse structure